pieterarnold/thermalloadsensitivity/README.md

 # thermalloadsensitivity
-The Thermal Load Sensitivity (TLS) framework builds on the Thermal Death Time (TDT) model, which integrates the magnitude and duration of stress, to now explore how accumulation of damage and subsequent recovery influences whole-organism responses to thermal stress across taxonomic groups
+The Thermal Load Sensitivity (TLS) framework builds on the Thermal Death Time (TDT) model, which integrates the magnitude and duration of stress, to now explore how accumulation of damage and subsequent recovery influences whole-organism responses to thermal stress across taxonomic groups.
+This repository contains the functions, data, figures, and code (via Quatro markdown) that supports a manuscript presenting this framework with simulation and data based examples.

 # Functions
 - Damage accumulation function Faber, Ørsted, Ehlers (2024) https://doi.org/10.1093/jxb/erae096
 - Repair function ArrFunc5 by Michael Kearney
 - tolerance.landscape function by Enrico Rezende
-- dynamic.landscape1 to allow repair with dynamic thermal tolerance landscape function by Enrico Rezende, Michael Kearney
+- dynamic.landscape by Enrico Rezende
 - dynamic.landscape2 to allow repair and damage-repair feedback with dynamic thermal tolerance landscape function by Enrico Rezende, Michael Kearney, Pieter Arnold
 - extract.nc function to extract data from netcdf files by Michael Kearney